JuanRib/Cadastro-De-Anuncios-Capgemini/README.md

 # Acesse a classe e a execute AnuncioController
 Execute está classe:

-<a>Preencha as perguntas solictadas via Console do eclipse, e veja o resultado dos filtros,
+<a>Preencha as perguntas solictadas via Console do eclipse, e veja o resultado dos filtros no console,
 o banco foi populado pelo autor.
 </a>
 <a>